 We touched on a few of the downsides of ethical investing earlier, but there are a number of cons of ethical investing that require consideration before deciding on whether this strategy is the right one for you.
 These cons include:

 Just like those organic vegetables or cruelty-free beauty products, ethical investment funds often charge a higher fee percentage than their non-ethical counterparts.
 It pays to keep a close eye on these fees before deciding on which funds or companies to invest in, as they can quickly eat into your investment returns.

 In fact, a number of large, well-known ethical brands charge up to 2.5% for ethical investment.
-When you add the fees which some financial advisors charge on top, you’re already sacrificing a considerable percentage of your investment return every year before you even begin.
+When you add the fees that some financial advisors charge on top, you’re already sacrificing a considerable percentage of your investment return every year before you even begin.
 Luckily not every financial planning firm will charge an investment fee – including My Wealth Solutions – but it’s still important to consider this before making any investment decisions.

 Then, when you consider that there’s a chance that your ethical investment portfolio may perform less well than a non-ethical portfolio – due to the restricted nature of the investments inside an ethical investment portfolio – these fees may make the difference between you achieving your financial goals in the timeline you’d like or not.

 Just as you would with a non-ethical investment fund, make sure to triple check every asset you’re thinking of investing in with your financial advisor to ensure that you’re not going to be taken by surprise by any hidden fees.

 When comparing ethical investing to more traditional investment strategies, one of the first downsides that make the average investor worried about investing ethically is the potential for lower performance, and thus lower returns, than their non-ethical counterparts.
 Since, when investing ethically, you are restricting the number of assets and industries you’re able to invest in, there’s a chance that if one of these sectors experiences a slow year, your returns will mirror that lack of growth.